Ferrall Residency Week 1

 During performance I want dancers to be more than performers doing choreography, I want Somaticly-informed technicians, rethinking attention, surveillance, and the politics of dancing under conditions of endless scrolling.

-I no longer have a need or desire to be in a world that has proven itself so poorly designed for the comfort, safety, or future of community and of artistic living.
+From my own diary in 2020 as a 21 year old college student I wrote, "I no longer have a need or desire to be in a world that has proven itself so poorly designed for the comfort, safety, or future of community and of artistic living."

 This is honestly where I begin to make a choreography from.